 For more on reflection see: Sadlon, P. The process of reflection: A principle-based concept analysis.
-Nursing Forum.
-2018; 1-5.
-At: https://doi.org/10.1111/nuf.12251 or Koshy, K., Limb, C. and Jafree, D. Reflective practice in health care and how to reflect effectively.
+Koshy, K., Limb, C. and Jafree, D. Reflective practice in health care and how to reflect effectively.
 International Journal of Surgical Oncology.
 2017.
 July; 2(6): e20.